Green's late layup sends No. 1 Auburn past Georgia 74-72

 AP Sports Writer

+“We’ve just got winners, no matter what the circumstance is,” Green said. “… We’ve got big-time players that make big-time plays.”

-Auburn (22-1, 10-0 Southeastern Conference) continued its dominant run through the league.
-But the Tigers, who won their first nine SEC games by about 12 points per game, were tested in the second half by last-place Georgia (6-17, 1-9).
+Auburn (22-1, 10-0 SEC) continued its dominant run through the league.
+But the Tigers, who won their first nine SEC games by about 12 points per game, were tested in the second half by Georgia (6-17, 1-9).

+“Wendell is a winner,” coach Bruce Pearl said.
+“I’ll take my chances with him and the ball in a game-winner every day.”

+Georgia coach Tom Crean said Green should have been called on a charge as Jaxon Etter was knocked to the floor on the decisive layup.

 Green had 19 for the Tigers.